kpeenee/COMP3015-Games-Graphics-Pipelines/README.md

 v – wave velocity
 t – time
 This formula is used to move the y position of the vertices.
-Once these edges have been found, the additional quads will be generated to create the effect.

 Some Silhouette shading was used to make the scene look more like a cartoon.
 Silhouette shading uses a geometry shader to create black lines along the edges of the object by using quads alligned with the edges.
 A geometry shader executes once for each primitive and